-While we're all staying at home in your bubble due to COVID-19 restrictions, it's still important for your wellbeing to keep physically active.
+Even when you are at home in your bubble due to COVID-19 restrictions, it's still important for your wellbeing to keep physically active.
 While you might not be able to do your normal exercise there are still lots of ways to keep moving.

 - Getting outside is not only good for your physical health but your mental wellbeing as well, and even if you are being carful to stay away from others, you can still enjoy a walk, run or bike ride, as long as you socially distance from anyone who is not in your home.
 You can not meet up with other people while you are out.

 If you can't get outside due to the weather, or prefer to stay at home, there are lots of lots of online resources available.
 Just check that the provider is trained to provide exercise advice.

 - Work within your limits – now is not the time to be injuring yourself and putting pressure on our healthcare system.

 - If you belong to a gym check out if they are providing access to online workouts.

 - And now might be the time that the long forgotten purchase of that exercise bike or rowing machine really comes in to its own.

 - Remember exercise can be in small amounts throughout the day if you are trying to work from home while looking after kids.